agsharshini-ui/TaskNote-/README.md

 - Frontend: deploy the client to `Vercel` (set API base URL to the Render service)
 - Backend: deploy the `server/` to Render (set `MONGO_URI` in env)
-- Database: use MongoDB Atlas for production
+- Database: MongoDB with Mongoose

 ## Repository hygiene